-Push and pull behavior in relationships – a summary.
+Push and pull Dating – a summary

-A push-pull relationship is where one person pushes a romantic partner away, only to pull them in again after they become cold and distant.
+A push-pull relationship cycle is where one person pushes a romantic partner away, only to pull them in again after they become cold and distant.

 However, in any instance of push-pull, it takes two to tango.
 The only reason this type of relationship lasts is because the partner allows it to – and it’s most commonly due to a fear of abandonment on their part.